-Carys Boughton is an up and coming illustrator and designer based in Hackney, east London.
+Carys Boughton is an illustrator based in Hackney, east London.

-When Carys isn't drawing, she can probably be found raiding the book shelves of charity shops, 'jogrimacing' around her local park, or scribbling in a gallery.
+When Carys isn't drawing, she can probably be found raiding the book shelves of charity shops, taking punches off her mate in a kickboxing class, or scribbling in a gallery.